aio-libs/aiohttp/docs/client_reference.rst

 indicates errors specific to the payload encoding.
 Such as invalid compressed data, malformed chunked-encoded chunks or not enough data that satisfy the content-length header.

+All exceptions are available as attributes in `aiohttp` module.

 Hierarchy of exceptions:

-* `ClientError` - Base class for all client specific exceptions
+* `aiohttp.ClientError` - Base class for all client specific exceptions

- - `ClientResponseError` - exceptions that could happen after we get response from server
+  - `aiohttp.ClientResponseError` - exceptions that could happen after we get response from server.

-  * `WSServerHandshakeError` - web socket server response error
+     - `aiohttp.WSServerHandshakeError` - web socket server response error

-    - `ClientHttpProxyError` - proxy response
+     - `aiohttp.ClientHttpProxyError` - proxy response

- - `ClientConnectionError` - exceptions related to low-level connection problems
+  - `aiohttp.ClientConnectionError` - exceptions related to low-level connection problems

-  * `ClientOSError` - subset of connection errors that are initiated by an OSError exception
+    - `aiohttp.ClientOSError` - subset of connection errors that are initiated by an OSError exception

-    - `ClientConnectorError` - connector related exceptions
+      - `aiohttp.ClientConnectorError` - connector related exceptions

-      * `ClientProxyConnectionError` - proxy connection initialization error
+         - `aiohttp.ClientProxyConnectionError` - proxy connection initialization error

-        - `ServerConnectionError` - server connection related errors
+    - `aiohttp.ServerConnectionError` - server connection related errors

-      * `ServerDisconnectedError` - server disconnected
+    - `aiohttp.ServerDisconnectedError` - server disconnected

-      * `ServerTimeoutError` - server operation timeout, (read timeout, etc)
+    - `aiohttp.ServerTimeoutError` - server operation timeout, (read timeout, etc)

-      * `ServerFingerprintMismatch` - server fingerprint mismatch
+    - `aiohttp.ServerFingerprintMismatch` - server fingerprint mismatch

- - `ClientPayloadError` - This exception can only be raised while reading the response payload if one of these errors occurs: invalid compression, malformed chunked encoding or not enough data that satisfy content-length header.
+  - `aiohttp.ClientPayloadError` - This exception can only be raised while reading the response payload if one of these errors occurs: invalid compression, malformed chunked encoding or not enough data that satisfy content-length header.

 .. disqus::